No 1 Pump Station at Mundjallina

 Extreme weather conditions

 In circumstances of dangerous weather conditions, such as extreme heat, Water Corporation may close some dams and facilities, which can mean access to this site is restricted.
-If affected, we will close Number 1 Pump Station.
+If affected, we will close No 1 Pump Station at Minderinjy.
 Check the Water Corporation website for up-to-date information about closures: Perth & WA Dams to Visit.

 • History